jul109/environment/tools/tmux/explanation.md

 Command Mode: To send instructions to tmux.
 Such as create a new window or pane.

+Key bindings: Key combinations that are interpreted as commands

+Prefix: A key or key combination that, in most of the cases, goes at the begining of a key binding.

 Copy mode: To copy things.
-The user decide when he wants to activate thid mode.
+The user decide when he wants to activate this mode.

 View mode: A mode that is enabled automatically by tmux when commands with output are executed.